Calhoun City, Mississippi

 Calhoun City is a town in Calhoun County, Mississippi, United States.
-The population was 1,774 at the 2010 census.
+As of the 2020 census, Calhoun City had a population of 1,533.

 Geography

-Calhoun City is located in south-central Calhoun County., and is bordered on the east by the town of Derma.
+Calhoun City is located in south-central Calhoun County, and is bordered on the east by the town of Derma.
 Mississippi Highway 9 runs through the center of the town, leading north 6 mi to Pittsboro, the county seat, and 10 mi north to Bruce.
 Mississippi Highway 8 leads east from the center of town 8 mi to Vardaman and 18 mi to Houston.
 The two highways head south from the town together, Highway 9 leading 9 mi south to Slate Springs and Highway 8 leading 31 mi south then west to Grenada.

 According to the United States Census Bureau, the town has a total area of 6.15 km2, of which 6.11 km2 is land and 0.04 km2, or 0.69%, is water.
 The Yalobusha River, a tributary of the Yazoo River, passes a mile south of the center of town.